 Here’s an in-depth guide on what your sprint retrospective meeting should look like and how to set one up, so your sprints can keep driving increasingly better results over time.

 The sprint retrospective is a review session that takes place at the end of each sprint so the team can review and identify ways to improve the existing processes.
 It helps a team look at a just-concluded sprint in retrospect so they can pinpoint what went well, what didn’t, and what to tweak going forward.

-The Scrum Master sets the stage for the sprint retrospective by creating an environment where the team can share what their experience was like working on the sprint, including the challenges faced, and any peculiar learnings that could be applied to improve project delivery in future sprints.
+The Scrum framework sets the stage for the sprint retrospective by creating an environment where the team can share what their experience was like working on the sprint, including the challenges faced, and any peculiar learnings that could be applied to improve project delivery in future sprints.

 - Highlight specific parts of the execution strategy they feel could be improved on

-- Share insights with other team members on what exactly they intend to do to improve their sprint execution process
+- Share insights with other team members on what exactly they intend to do to improve their sprint planning execution process

 Sprint retrospectives are designed to break down how a sprint went as well as collect actionable insights on what to improve to run more productive sprints in the future.
 As a result, before setting out to run a productive sprint retrospective, you want to make sure that the product owner and team members participate in the review.
 Not every stakeholder but just the basic team since they’re the ones to make their observations open, that’ll take note of actionable points, and apply them in the future.
 Informed team members take insights from retrospectives and turn them into better sprints and overall, projects.

 The basic advantage of retrospective meetings is that it serves as the actionable part of the incremental improvement in agile.
 Retrospectives make it easier to build up quality and capacity without spending weeks and months refreshing your strategy.
 Other ways via which retrospectives benefit agile teams include: